soapycattt/resume/resume.md

   <span>Aug 2023 - Jan 2024</span>
 </div>

-- Managed a team of **3** technical writers and data analysts, producing **20+** best practice articles and tutorials.
-These articles enhanced customers understand the product's capabilities which increases product adoptions.
+- Managed a team of **3** technical writers and data analysts, publishing **20+** analytics best practice articles and tutorials.
+These articles enhanced customers understand on the Holistics capabilities which increases product adoptions.
 - Researched and documented BI use cases to enhance user understanding and adoption of analytics solutions.

 ### <span>Troy University</span> <span>Troy, Alabama</span>